Skip to content

 White Rann Permit Office

-Carry a copy of your passport & original
+Carry a copy of your passport & the original

 Rann of Kutch

-Mohammed, my driver, picked me up in morning 8:30.
-On the way to Great Rann, we stop by Khavada village and few tea shops.
-Mohammed made sure I tried the Mawa cake made out from boiling milk at Bhirandiyara.
+Mohammed, my driver, picked me up in the morning at 8:30.
+On the way to Great Rann, we stopped by Khavada village and a few tea shops.
+Mohammed made sure I tried the Mawa cake made out of boiling milk at Bhirandiyara.
 Great Rann is a heat up oven in February noon.

 Villages